 - Blend the cashews and coconut milk together.
 Use a brand of coconut milk that is separated and drain off 3/4 of the water.

-- Keep in the fridge and enjoy within 5 days.
+- Store the gluten free cake in the fridge and enjoy within 5 days.

 Equipment: 7″ springform pan, Oven, Food Processor, Greaseproof/parchment paper, Electric Whisk, Bowl and Blender.